mtzern/Timer-with-start-and-pause/README.md

 A user can posit at any time by clicking on the pause button right there and then resume it by clicking on play again.

+## Setting up project files
+Project is going to consist of index.html, index.js.
+To index.html file has added simple boilerplate.